spe-uob/2022-SocialMediaContentGenerator/README.md

 ---

-1. python >= 3.7
+### 1. python >= 3.7
+  1.1 download the latest stable release of python from http://python.org/downloads/
-2. pytorch
+### 2. pytorch
+  2.1 install `pytorch` by `pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116`. pip should already be installed from python
+  2.2 for more information, see https://pytorch.org/get-started/locally/ for different system specifications
-3. stable diffusion
+### 3. stable diffusion

 ## training

 1. deepbooru

 ## Software tools